Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 But in many parts of the world, people don't look like cashews when they bend over.
 Instead, you see something very different.

-I first noticed this mysterious bending style back in 2014 while covering the Ebola outbreak.
-We were driving on a back road in the rainforest of Liberia and every now and then, we would pass women working in their gardens.
+I first noticed this mysterious bending style in 2014 while covering the Ebola outbreak.
+We were driving on a back road in the rain forest of Liberia and every now and then, we would pass women working in their gardens.
 The women had striking silhouettes: They were bent over with their backs nearly straight.
 But they weren't squatting with a vertical back.
 Instead, their backs were parallel to the ground.
 They looked like tables.

 After returning home, I started seeing this "table" bending in photos all around the world — an older woman planting rice in Madagascar, a Mayan woman bending over at a market in Guatemala and women farming grass in northern India.
 This bending seemed to be common in many places, except in Western societies.